-The closing panel at the Joint Journalism and Communication History Conference will feature Richard John of Columbia University, Jonathan Silberstein-Loeb, Michael Stamm of Michigan State University, and Heidi Tworek of the University of British Columbia in a discussion of their recent book, Making News: The Political Economy of Journalism in Britain and America from the Glorious Revolution to the Internet.
+The closing panel at the Joint Journalism and Communication History Conference will feature Richard John of Columbia University, Jonathan Silberstein-Loeb, Will Slauter of Université Paris Diderot, Michael Stamm of Michigan State University, and Heidi Tworek of the University of British Columbia in a discussion of their recent book, Making News: The Political Economy of Journalism in Britain and America from the Glorious Revolution to the Internet.
 (Oxford 2015).

-Richard John, a professor of communications at Columbia University School of Journalism, specializes in the history of business, technology and the state.
-He edited and contributed to Making News and is also the author of Network Nation: Inventing American Telecommunications, and Spreading the News.
+Richard R. John, a professor of history and communications at Columbia University School of Journalism, specializes in the history of business, technology and the state.
+He co-edited Making News with Jonathan Silberstein-Loeb and contributed an essay to the collection.
+He is is also the author of Network Nation: Inventing American Telecommunications, and Spreading the News.
 He and Jonathan Silberstein-Loeb wrote the introduction and epilogue for Making News.

 Heidi Tworek is Assistant Professor in International History at the University of British Columbia.
 In 2016-17, she is on leave as a fellow at the Transatlantic Academy of the German Marshall Fund of the United States in Washington, DC.
 She has published widely on the history of news, including in Journalism Studies, German History, and Business History Review.
-She has co-edited three special issues on the relationship of news to capitalism, standards, and technology in Journal of Global History, Journal of Policy History, and History and Technology.
-She contributed a chapter about the history of intellectual property rights in Anglo-American news to the edited volume Making News.
+She has co-edited three special issues on the relationship of news to capitalism, standards, and technology in the Journal of Global History, the Journal of Policy History, and History and Technology.
 Her dissertation, completed at Harvard, received the Herman E. Krooss Prize for best dissertation in business history.
 She is currently completing a book manuscript about the global history of German news agencies in the twentieth century.
 Professor Tworek’s essay in Making News is titled “Protecting News Before the Internet.”

-Jonathan Silberstein-Loeb was formerly senior lecturer in history at Keble College, Oxford.
+Jonathan Silberstein-Loeb co-edited Making News with Professor John was formerly senior lecturer in history at Keble College, Oxford.
 He is the author of The International Distribution of News (Cambridge University Press, 2015), a barrister of the Inner Temple, a member of the New York bar, and an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 He and Professor John co-wrote the introduction and epilogue.